 NOTE 1: the ideally pre-compensated reference uplink carrier frequency consists of the UL carrier frequency signalled to the UE by ATG BS and UL precompensated doppler frequency shift.

-NOTE 2: UE shall rely on the ATG BS location broadcasted by the [ATG specific SIB] in 38.331.
+NOTE 2: UE shall rely on the ATG BS location broadcasted by the [SIB22] in 38.331.

 6.4J.2 Transmit modulation quality for ATG